What are Employee Resource Groups?

-Employee resource groups are largely advantageous but may result in less positive outcomes in some cases.
-Sometimes, even in a group of similarities, different ideas of how a goal should be accomplished may reduce productivity and employee engagement.
+Employee Resource Groups are largely advantageous, but employers should evaluate for themselves what best works for their workforce.
+Sometimes, even in a group of like-minded people, different ideas of how a goal should be accomplished may affect productivity and employee engagement.
 Additionally, if an ERG lacks close ties to the overarching values and mission of the company it may not provide the boost in business growth it should.

 Where do employee resource groups meet?